Edgenius/PlatoDocSite/content/pdf-form-builder/fields-properties/p05-single-text.md

 (##) (###) (#########)
 ```

 Format rules `dd:dd:dd` is the digit only with separator  `:`.

 Format rules `##:dd:##` is the digit and text mixed with separator  `:`.

 Generally, the input is fixed length.
-For example, `###:##` will be 3 characters in its first part and 2 character in its second part.
+For example, `###:##` will be 3 characters in its first part and 2 characters in its second part.
 You can define length range by `[m-n]` format, or `*` to indicate any length.
-For example, this format rule `#[0-3]:##:#*` is 3 parts,  the first part can be 0 to 3 characters, then 2 characters in the second part, and any of length of characters in last part.
+For example, this formatting rule `#[0-3]:##:#*` is 3 parts,  the first part can be 0 to 3 characters, then 2 characters in the second part, and any of length of characters in last part.

 **Reserved characters and escape**